-We learned last week from James 1:13 that God is not the author of temptation.
+According to James 1:13 God is not the author of temptation.
 But here we're informed that He is sovereign over it.
 Nothing happens in God's universe apart from God either initiating or permitting it.

 Matthew is very careful to make this important distinction in the text.
 He emphasizes both divine control and the devil's attack in this temptation.